-By convention the filename of each Caplin blade kit is $CPB<blade_name>-<build_number>.zip$
+By convention the filename of each Caplin blade kit is $CPB\<blade\name>-<build\number>.zip$

-- Before deploying a Caplin-supplied Adapter blade, make sure there is an entry for it in the global_config/hosts.conf file on the server machine(s) where it is to be deployed.
-See section 6.1 "Reviewing server hostnames". - To deploy to the Deployment Framework a blade kit provided by Caplin Systems, follow the steps in Section 5.3.
+- Before deploying a Caplin-supplied Adapter blade, make sure there is an entry for it in the global\config/hosts-defns.conf file on the server machine(s) where it is to be deployed.
+See section 6.1 "Reviewing server hostnames". - To deploy a blade kit provided by Caplin Systems to the Deployment Framework, follow the steps in Section 5.3.